Navigating the Volatility of Vinco Ventures Inc.'s (BBIG) Stock

 BBIG) stock’s latest price update

-Vinco Ventures Inc. (NASDAQ: BBIG)’s stock price has decreased by -1.21 compared to its previous closing price of 0.36.
-Nevertheless, the company has seen a -16.72% plunge in its stock price over the last five trading sessions.
+Vinco Ventures Inc. (NASDAQ: BBIG)’s stock price has increased by 1.81 compared to its previous closing price of 0.34.
+Nevertheless, the company has seen a -4.38% plunge in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/07/23 that National Enquirer sold to venture led by former MoviePass executive

 Insider Trading